 Remember, the NNEPC Antidote Chart is only a reference and not a substitute for calling the poison center.
-Each patient and circumstance is unique, and we urge you to contact the NNEPC, available 24/7, at 1-800-222-1222 for consultation and assistance in dosing individual patients.
+Each patient and circumstance is unique, and we urge you to contact the NNEPC at 1-800-222-1222 for consultation and assistance in dosing individual patients.

-The NNEPC’s state educators—Rebecca Miller (Maine), Laurie Warnock (New Hampshire) and Gayle Finkelstein (Vermont) will be contacting hospitals in the region to deliver complimentary copies of these antidote charts to pharmacy and ED staff and discuss other ways the poison center can be a resource for you.
+The NNEPC’s state educators—Rebecca Miller (Maine), Laurie Warnock (New Hampshire) and Gayle Finkelstein (Vermont) have been contacting hospitals in the region to deliver complimentary copies of the antidote chart to pharmacy and ED staff and to discuss other ways the poison center can be a resource for you.
 To arrange a meeting, email your state’s educator (link in the name above).
 You can also download the antidote chart or order a physical copy at cost through our website.